evdel720/DayPost/README.md

 # DayPost
 [DayPost live][https://daypost.herokuapp.com/]

-DayPost is a daily posting app built in Test Driven Development.
+DayPost is a daily posting app built using Test Driven Development.

 It utilizes the Pundit gem to authorize users and the Devise gem for authentication.